ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 ======

 This module relies on the |ns3| tracing subsystem for output.
-The helper allow users to enable PCAP and ASCII traces for the ``CsmaNetDevices`` used as switch ports and for the OpenFlow channel.
-It is also possible to enable the internal ``ofsoftswitch13`` library ASCII logging mechanism, using the ``EnableDatapathLogs()`` helper function for all devices, or the ``SetLibLogLevel()`` device function for individual device logging.
+The helper allow users to enable PCAP and ASCII trace files for the ``NetDevices`` used as switch ports and used to create the OpenFlow channel (connecting switches to controllers).

+It is also possible to enable the internal ``ofsoftswitch13`` library ASCII logging mechanism using two different approaches:

+* The simplified ``OFSwitch13Helper::EnableDatapathLogs()``
+  static method will dump messages at debug level for all library internal modules into output file (users can set the filename prefix);

+* The advanced ``ofs::EnableLibraryLog()`` method allow users to define the target log facility (console of file), set the filename, and also customize the logging levels for different library internal modules.

 .. _port-coding: